Minimum Wage in New Jersey 2023

-The minimum wage rate in New Jersey is $11.00 per hour.
+The minimum wage rate in New Jersey has raised $14.13 per hour for most employees, effective from January 1, 2023.
+Moreover, the minimum wage has increased to $12.93 for employees working in a small organization(<5), and $12.01 for employees working in agriculture.
 This minimum wage rate is greater than the federal minimum wage of $7.25 per hour.
-Employers are required to pay their employees the higher state minimum wage, which in this case is $11.00 per hour.
-This minimum wage applies to most of the employees working in the state of NJ with limited exceptions including some student workers, tipped employees and other exempt occupations.
+Employers are required to pay their employees the higher state minimum wage, which in this case is $14.13 per hour.
+This minimum wage applies to most of the employees working in the state of NJ with limited exceptions, including some student workers, minors under the age of 18, salespersons, tipped employees, and other exempt occupations.

-What is the NJ minimum wage in 2020?
+What Is the NJ Minimum Wage in 2023?

-The minimum wage in New Jersey 2020 is $11.00 per hour.
-The weekly minimum wage in NJ comes up-to $440 / 40-hours a week.
+The minimum wage in New Jersey 2023 is $14.13 per hour.
+The weekly minimum wage in NJ comes up to $565.20 / 40-hours a week.
 The minimum wage rate in New Jersey is linked to the Consumer Price Index (CPI), which is intended to raise the minimum rate along with the inflation rate.
-The current minimum wage rate in NJ is yearly re-evaluated based on these values.
+The current minimum wage rate in NJ is re-evaluated yearly based on these values.